 Getting to and from Chicago

-On this trip, we booked the cheapest tickets possible and braved Spirit airlines.
+Typically, I go for the cheapest tickets and brave Spirit airlines.
 Since O’Hare is an international airport, nearly every airline flies in and out of it daily, making it very easy to get to.

 I will sum up the Spirit experience for you with a list of positives and negatives.

 - Seats don’t recline (I know this seems like a negative, but I never recline my seat and always end up with a seat in my lap from the person in front of me)

 - Not always on time (although what airline is now?)

 - You have to pay for everything (carry on luggage, checked luggage, picking your seat, water and sodas on board, snacks)

 - No in-flight entertainment, but paid wifi is coming